Technology Comparisons

 Kamal is a deployment tool, not a platform.
 It takes your Docker containers and deploys them to servers via SSH.
 Your config lives in your repo as a YAML file.
 You run kamal deploy and it handles building images, pushing to a registry, and rolling out with zero downtime.

-It's built by 37signals — the company behind Basecamp and HEY.
-They've been shipping production software for over 25 years.
+It's built by 37signals — the company behind Basecamp, HEY, and Ruby on Rails.
+They've been shipping production software for over 20 years.
 Kamal is extracted from how they deploy their own products.
 Opinionated, minimal, does one thing well.

 Coolify is a self-hosted alternative to Vercel and Heroku.
 It gives you a web dashboard where you connect Git repos, configure environments, and deploy with a click.
 It manages databases, SSL, and reverse proxying through its UI.